DataFire/Integrations/integrations/generated/google_people/README.md

   * metadata [FieldMetadata](#fieldmetadata)

 ### ModifyContactGroupMembersRequest
 * ModifyContactGroupMembersRequest `object`: A request to modify an existing contact group's members.
+Contacts can be
   * resourceNamesToAdd `array`: The resource names of the contact people to add in the form of in the form
     * items `string`
   * resourceNamesToRemove `array`: The resource names of the contact people to remove in the form of in the